BoldizsarP/rest-full/readme.md

 ## Best practices

-Since **QueryPool** calls the context creator and the security tools **on demand**, it is best if you use these handlers to connect your security information with any other state manager you may use.
+Since **QueryPool** calls the **contextCreator** and the **security tools** **on demand**, it is best if you use these handlers to connect your security information with any other state manager you may use.

 If your security measures do not change often it might be best to use the **contextCreator** or **defaultSettings** to always ensure your api key/bearer token is set.

-Otherwise its best to expose a function in your security flow,that can always access the latest security tokens and then supply it as a security handler
+Otherwise its better to expose a function in your security flow,that can always access the latest security tokens and then supply it as a security handler

-If your schema does not explicitly describe a security, but you still want to supply, both **defaultSettings** and **contextCreator** are/can be callable, so you can _just put your security_ in the **context** on every context creation.
+If your schema does not explicitly describe a security, but you still want to supply, both **defaultSettings** and **contextCreator** are/can be callable, so you can _just put your security tokens_ in the **context** on every context creation.

 # Zod integration